Alessandro-Mezzogori/TGDL/specification/TGDL_specification.md

 # Language primitives
 - identifier: a sequence of letters or numbers starting with a letter;
+- block: any part of the code between two curly brackets `{block}`,
+  - may be omitted in the furture for a single statement block
+  - can contain another block or construct
+  - it delimits an area of code called scope
+- scope: anything inside a scope can use everything inside the same scope and the parents scopes
+- statement: combination of caluses and expressions ending with a semicolon `;`
+- clauses: one or more characters or symbols defined by the language specifications
+- operators: one or more characters or symbols defined by thge language specifications
+- expressions: something that needs an evaluation, combination between operators and operands
+- operands is defined as one of the following:
+  - an expression
+  - a literal
+- a literal: a pure value of some specific type ( decimal, string, bool, none )
+- tag: is a unique identifier that describes the behavior of the subsequent block
+- construct: is at least composed by one tag, one identifier and one block
+  - action construct: is a construct that can define in its body a **construct action**
+  - attribute construct: is a construct that can defined in its body **attributes**
+- attribute: is a variable associated with the instance of the construct in which it is defined, the body of the construct defines the scope of the attribute
 - comments: a comment is everything till the end of line character from the double slash characters `\\`
   - they are ignored and are only for informing, documenting or in general leaving messages inside the code

 # Types

 ## Object type